sbt/sbt-native-packager/src/sphinx/introduction.rst

 An archetype may provide the following:
-    1. New, archetype related settings and tasks
+    1. Archetype related settings and tasks
     2. New files in your package

 By enabling an archetype plugin with